prerna2101/ibm-agentic-ai-for-itops/pre-requisties/Lab 1 - Set Up & Configuration.md

 ## 3. Lab Track Configuration - Distributed Only
 Customize your setup based on your selected lab track.
-- Follow the track-specific pre-requisites for additional setup steps.

 ---

 ## Table of Contents